jacklebeignet/scripts/NexusHub/README.md

 ```

 > [!NOTE]
-> Nexus Hub is still in BETA.
+> Nexus Hub is still in developement and we are working on it to add new games!
 You might except some bugs in scripts.
-If you found one, make sure to report it to us!
+If you found one, make sure to report it to us using the [GitHub Issues](https://github.com/jacklebeignet/scripts/issues/new)!